 Your housing budget according to rental agencies

 Rental prices vary a lot depending on where you are looking for accommodation.
 The real estate agencies usually have an unwritten rule, that the rent shouldn’t exceed 1/3 of the tenant’s income.
-So if you look via an agency, this pretty much sets your budget and the type of accommodation you can afford in a given location.
+So if you search via an agency, this pretty much sets your budget and the type of accommodation you can afford in a given location.

 This unwritten rule surprises many expats.
 It is common to spend a higher portion of the income on accommodation in other countries.
 However, the tenants are highly protected by the French real estate law, which makes very hard for a landlord to evict a tenant who’s not paying the rent.
 Agencies and landlords want to make sure the tenant will be able to pay the rent.

 According to LocService, with a €649 monthly budget this is the property size you could get in the main French cities in January 2020 as an estimated average: